What is Plantar Fasciitis?

+You generally cant treat plantar fasciitis quickly.
+It requires patience.
 In many cases, your foot pain will resolve on its own.
 However, if you find your foot pain is no longer improving or in fact worsening – book an appointment with your Podiatrist.

-How do you treat Plantar Fasciitis?
+How do you treat your Plantar Fascia?

 Treatment is varied, and is determined on the reason for pain, however it can include: